kmanpearl/7712_alignment_and_assembly/README.md

 ## Example Use Case

-To run this program on the (very small) test data set with default parameters:
+To run this program on the (very small) test data set with default parameters run the following in the repo directory with the conda envrionment activated:

-`python scripts/main.py -q "data/QUERY.fasta" -r "data/READS.fatsa"`
+`python scripts/main.py -q "test_data/query.FASTA.txt" -r "test_data/reads.FASTA.txt" -ka 3 -kb 5 -s True`

-## Dependencies
+This will run the program with default values and generate all intermediate outputs.